HarperDB/documentation/docs/configuration.md

 ### `logging`

 The `logging` section configures HarperDB logging across all HarperDB functionality.
-HarperDB leverages pm2 for logging.
-Each process group gets their own log file which is located in `logging.root`.
+This includes standard text logging of application and database events as well as structured data logs of record changes.
+Logging of application/database events are logged in text format to the `~/hdb/log/hdb.log` file (or location specified by `logging.root`).

+In addition, structured logging of data changes are also available:

 `auditLog` - _Type_: boolean; _Default_: false